JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2 Part 1.md

 Which type of attack seeks to write data to areas of memory reserved for other purposes?
 - Buffer overflow: Buffer overflow attacks seek to write data to areas of memory reserved for other purposes.

+## Specialized Technology Vulnerabilities

+What type of system is used to gather information from remote sensors via telemetry?
+- SCADA: SCADA is used to gather information from remote sensors via telemetry.

+Embedded systems often suffer from limited access to power, compute capabilities, and network capacity.
+- TRUE: Power, compute capabilities, and network capacity are three constraints of embedded systems.

+Smart devices often connect back to cloud services for command and control.
+- TRUE: Smart devices are computer controlled and network connected.
+It is true that smart devices often connect back to cloud services for command and control.